 The increase in the index of the real effective exchange rate of the Denar is interpreted as an appreciation of the domestic currency and reduced price competitiveness, while the decrease of the index indicate depreciation and a corresponding increase in the competitiveness.

-In November 2019, compared to the same month of the previous year, price competitiveness indicators of the Macedonian economy registered divergent movements.
-Namely, REER deflated by consumer prices depreciated by 3%, while REER deflated by producer prices appreciated by 0,3%, amid different achievements on relative price, decrease in the relative consumer prices by 2%, and increase in the relative producer prices by 1,3%.
+In March 2020, compared to the same month of the previous year, REER deflated by consumer prices depreciated by 0,3%, while REER deflated by producer prices appreciated by 2,8%, amid different achievements on relative price, decrease in the relative consumer prices by 1,3%, and increase in the relative producer prices by 1,8%.
+The nominal effective exchange rate registered an annual appreciation of 1%, mostly as a result of the appreciation of the Denar against the Turkish lira, Russian rouble and British pound.

 Archive on Effective Exchange Rate (REER)